dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 #### Resolving the final x/y values for our interpolated area

 Our last step on a very long journey for this layer's transforms effectively selects the correct value to use for the x and y encodings that we need for our area.
-It's been a slog to get here, but hopefully illustrates the scale of the challenge we're facing to get these nice shaded areas...
+It's been a slog to get here, but hopefully illustrates the scale of the challenge we're facing to get these nice, shaded areas...

 We will add our last two calculations to the `transform` array: